 What is Business intelligence (BI) and its application?

 Business intelligence (BI) uses software to convert reams of information into bite-sized insights to inform decision-making.
-The software receives data from a company's ERP system and other data sets via a sync tool or API.
+BI software receives data from a company's ERP system and other data sets via a sync tool or API.
 The BI tool then analyzes the data sets and presents findings in reports and dashboards.
 The purpose of BI is to help people in an organization obtain an easy to understand summary of how a business is tracking, so they can address areas of concern or opportunity.

-A sales manager who wants to manage the sales function better can use BI capabilities.
 ICU Medical is a global medical devices and accessories company selling medical devices for oncology, vascular therapy and critical care.
-The company has thousands of products in its portfolio, so uses industry-specific business intelligence software to track its sales performance.
+The company has thousands of products in its portfolio, so uses Phocas, an industry-specific business intelligence software to track its sales performance.

-"Mobile BI dashboards help the sales team and the regional sales team to make quick decisions on the go rather than having a boardroom meeting and pulling the information out so we can check with the finance team." says Vinod.
+Mobile BI dashboards help the sales team and the regional sales team to make quick decisions on the go rather than having a boardroom meeting and pulling the information out so we can check with the finance team."

 Nearly all BI companies have one common goal: keeping the user experience simple.
 This reduction in builds, steps, and clicks does not mean the technology is any less sophisticated — in fact, it’s just the opposite.
 In relation to business intelligence, self-service solutions enable everyday users of all skill levels to independently access, query and analyze company data.